D and C (dilation and curettage) is a procedure to scrape and collect the tissue (endometrium) from inside the uterus.

-- Curettage (C) is the scraping of the walls of the uterus.
+- Curettage (C) is the scraping of tissue from the walls of the uterus.

 D and C, also called uterine scraping, may be performed in the hospital or in a clinic while you are under general or local anesthesia.

 The health care provider will insert an instrument called a speculum into the vagina.
 This holds open the vaginal canal.
 Numbing medicine may be applied to the opening to the uterus (cervix).

 The cervical canal is widened, and a curette (a metal loop on the end of a long, thin handle) is passed through the opening into the uterus cavity.
 The provider gently scrapes the inner layer of tissue, called the endometrium.
 The tissue is collected for examination.